Basics

 Data analysis

-Finally, planning your data analysis in advance is crucial for a successful study.
+Finally, planning your data analysis in advance ensures a successful study.
 Decide which statistical or analytical tools are most suited for your data type and research questions.
 For quantitative research, you might opt for t-tests, ANOVA, or regression analyses.
 For qualitative research, thematic analysis or grounded theory may be more appropriate.
 This phase is integral for interpreting your results and drawing meaningful conclusions in relation to your research question.

 The role of data analysis is to determine whether or not the evidence supports the hypothesis.
 Photo by Ruthson Zimmerman.